-Financial literacy is the ability to understand how money works in the world: how someone manages to earn or make it, how that person manages it, how he/she invests it (turn it into more) and how that person donates it to help others.
+Financial literacy is the ability to understand how money works in the world: how someone manages to earn it, manage it, invest it, and donate it to help others.
 More specifically, it refers to the set of skills and knowledge that allows an individual to make informed and effective decisions with all of their financial resources.

 Examine your financial goals